tasuboyz/aiogram-bot-example/README.md

 # aiogram-bot-example
 Example of bot telegram in aiogram

+## Prerequisites.

+  - Make sure you have aiogram dependencies installed by running the following command:
+    ```bash
+    pip install aiogram
+    ```

 ## How to Get Started

 Follow these steps to get started with the project: